 How True Radiant Works

-|Although radiant systems work very differently than forced air systems, most
+Although radiant systems work very differently than forced air systems, most

-With True Radiant, your Nest thermostat learns how long your radiant system takes to heat up your home.
+With True Radiant, your thermostat learns how long your radiant system takes to heat up your home.
 It'll turn the heat on early to reach the scheduled temperature, then turn it off early so your home won't heat over the temperature you want.

-With our improved learning algorithms, the Nest thermostat can be more precise with how it controls your system depending on the current weather, what the forecast is for the next few hours, and how warm it is in your home.
+With our improved learning algorithms, the thermostat can be more precise with how it controls your system depending on the current weather, what the forecast is for the next few hours, and how warm it is in your home.

 This helps your thermostat ensure it meets your scheduled temperature on time, maximizes energy savings, and maintains the temperature you set, even with in-floor radiant systems that are very efficient but that are also slow to warm up.

-How to change True Radiant settings
+Change True Radiant settings

 True Radiant is enabled automatically when your Nest thermostat is connected to an in-floor radiant or radiator system that circulates hot water for heating.

-With the Nest thermostat
+With your thermostat

 - Press the thermostat ring to open the Quick View screen.